Glades (GLDS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Glades Historical Price

-According to the latest data gathered on Glades live price page, the current price of Glades is 0.00430864USD.
-The circulating supply of Glades(GLDS) is 949.96M GLDS , giving it a market capitalization of $4.09M.
+According to the latest data gathered on Glades live price page, the current price of Glades is 0.00372569USD.
+The circulating supply of Glades(GLDS) is 949.96M GLDS , giving it a market capitalization of $3.54M.

 The Glades Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GLDS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.